Stateless Child is Registered as British Citizen with Help from A Y & J Solicitors

 Although this was a great outcome for this child, born in the UK to Indian parents, it should be noted that independent legal advice should be sought by any parent seeking to have their child registered as British.
 Why?
 Each country in the world have their own rules relating to how nationality is passed down from a parent, for some, nationality is automatically passed down the line without any need to register the child with the country of the parent’s origin for others there is a requirement to register the birth of the child.
 The situation becomes more complex if the parents are not the same nationality.
 In this particular case, for a child born to Indian parents, the nationality laws of India applied.
 The law states that nationality can only be passed to a child born outside of India IF the child is registered with the Embassy in the country of birth within the first year of birth.

-If you wish to discuss this complex area of law please contact us at A Y & J Solicitors email@example.com and allow us to provide you with bespoke legal advice provided by one of our experienced immigration experts.
+If you wish to discuss this complex area of law, please contact us at A Y & J Solicitors [email protected] and allow us to provide you with bespoke legal advice provided by one of our experienced and specialised immigration experts.